 The MediumSyncDelay timer is a single timer, shared by all EDCAFs within a non-AP STA, which is

-initialized with a default TBD value.
-The STA shall update the timer duration value with the one contained in the TBD field of the TBD element in the most recent frame received from its associated AP.
+initialized to aPPDUMaxTime defined in Table 27-54 (HE PHY characteristics).
+The STA shall update the timer duration value with the one contained in the Medium Synchronization Duration field of the Basic variant ML element in the most recent frame received from its associated AP.
 In addition, the timer resets to zero when any of the following events occur:

 — The STA receives a PPDU with a valid MPDU.